zumasys/docs/site/jbase/release-notes/5.7.9/pn906/README.md

 ## Description

-Add the ability to run a program as unlicensed
+Add the ability to temporarily run a program as unlicensed

 ## Previous Release Behavior